Kava Kava root by Ray Sahelian, M.D. - Information on Kava Kava side effects and effect on liver

 acetate, n-butanol, and water).
 Organic solvent fractions displayed a much

-stronger cytotoxicity than water fractions for all parts of kava.
-The hexane
+stronger cytotoxicity than water fractions for all parts.
+The

 compound responsible for the cytotoxicity was flavokavain B.